This post contains affiliate links.

 Ideally a 5 year old should be in a forward facing 5-point harness car seat.
 That can either be a convertible car seat (rear facing/forward facing), a combination car seat (forward facing/booster seat) or an all-in-one car seat (rear facing/forward facing/booster seat).

-Most 5 year olds meet the height and weight requirements to ride in a booster seat.
+Most 5 year olds meet the height and weight requirements to ride in a car booster seat.
 However, their developmental level is just as important.
 Your child needs to be able to sit correctly in a booster seat 100% of the time, even when sleeping.
+Can a 5 year old sit in a booster seat?
+The law says ‘yes’ pretty much everywhere in America, but in most cases it isn’t ideal.

 The best car seat for your 5 year old is the one that fits their bodies, fits your car, fits your family budget and that you can use correctly 100% of the time.
 Many 5 year olds ride in combination (also called “harnessed booster”) car seats.
-In addition to the travel-friendly car seats in this list, here are some fantastic options to consider that will last your child for many years:
+In addition to the travel-friendly car seats in this list, here are some fantastic 5 year old car seat options to consider that will last your child for many years:

 –Britax Grow With You ClickTight